stratum/stratum/stratum/hal/bin/barefoot/README.md

 Before you can build Stratum, the Barefoot SDE needs to be installed.

-Note: To do this, you will need to have SELA with Intel (Barefoot) to access P4 Studio SDE.
+Note: To do this, you will need to have a SELA with Intel (Barefoot) to access P4 Studio SDE.
 Contact Intel for more details.

 ```bash